Jireh-Horton/Walmart-Transaction-Sales-Analysis-Python/README.md

 # Walmart-Transaction-Sales-Analysis-Python

-This repository contains the Python code notebook I created, as well as, the Walmart Sales Transaction csv file, I used to conduct a Transaction Sales analysis in Python.
+This repository includes the Python notebook I created for analyzing Walmart sales transactions, along with the CSV file used for the analysis.
+I discovered this data file here on GitHub.